 1) Brooks Ghost 12

-The Ghost is a popular neutral running shoe which strikes the right balance between upper fit and ride comfort.
+The Ghost 12 is a popular neutral running shoe that strikes the right balance between upper fit and ride comfort.

 This staple features a dual-density DNA foam midsole for multi-use cushioning along with a plush upper which also sells in a narrower B width.